 “People are leading dual lives and having to do what their parents want.
 Everyone is a victim here: the partner is a victim, the person who’s forced to marry is a victim.
 So it’s a horrendous situation,” said Aneeta Prem, head of the charity.

 The government’s Forced Marriage Unit said they had 21 reported cases of LGBT people who were forcibly married in 2017, and 30 cases in 2016.
-Many more cases go unreported, it said.
+Many more cases of people who identify as gay or lesbian forced into marriage go unreported, it said.

 The British NGO Karma Nirvana, which operates a hotline for victims of forced marriage, has also seen an uptick in calls from LGBT people.